fzyzcjy/flutter_rust_bridge/website/docs/guides/concurrency/async-rust.md

 ## Customization

-Similar to how you customize thread pools for [syncrhonous Rust](sync-rust.md), we can also provide arbitrary async-runtime implementations.
+Similar to how you customize thread pools for [synchronous Rust](sync-rust.md), we can also provide arbitrary async-runtime implementations.
 This can be done similarly by creating your custom handler instance with custom async runtime.